-Take Royal Dutch Shell (NYSE: RDS.A, RDS.B) as a case in point.
-Right now you can buy Shell ADRs on the New York Stock Exchange for around $64 apiece.
-As a general rule of thumb energy stocks that look ‘cheap’ during periods of average (or even low) commodity prices are usually decent value.
-With that in mind the current $60 oil price environment, which I’d classify as pretty average, should act as a useful yardstick.
+It strikes me that one of the best sources of value right now is in the energy space.
+As much as I’d like to buy heaps of Coca-Cola, PepsiCo and McDonald’s (among others), their valuations are pushing way beyond historical norms.
+The energy sector, on the other hand, offers up some good bargains in my view.
+Take Royal Dutch Shell (RDS.B) as a case in point.
+Currently, you can buy Shell ADSs on the New York Stock Exchange for around $64 apiece.
+Now, as a general rule of thumb, energy stocks that look ‘cheap’ during periods of average (or even low) commodity prices are usually decent value.
+With that in mind, the current $60 oil price environment, which I’d classify as pretty average, should act as a useful yardstick.

+This mammoth return of cash will come in two parts.
+First, we have the ongoing $25b stock buyback program which kicked off last year.
+Shell has spent around $6.2b to date, so let’s say another $18.8b is due before the end of next year.
 The second phase kicks off in 2021 and runs through to the end of 2025.
-During this period the company says it will return a total of $125 billion to shareholders by way of dividends and additional share repurchases.
-According to management total cash spent on dividends is actually expected to go down, while the per-share dividend is expected to go up.
-The only way that happens is via more mammoth share repurchase programs.
+During this period, the company says it will return a total of $125b to shareholders by way of dividends and share repurchases.
+The total cash spent on dividends is actually expected to go down according to management, while the per-share dividend is expected to go up.
+The only way that happens is via additional large-scale share repurchase programs.

 Second, a lot of folks are worried that Shell is scrimping on CapEx in order to achieve this.
-For a company that plans to invest $30 billion a year that might seem an odd charge, but there is a certain logic to this.
-You see at the end of 2016 the company had total proved reserves of 13.25 billion barrels of oil equivalent.
-Average production at the time was around 3.66 million barrels per day.
+That might seem an odd charge against a company that plans to invest $30b a year, but there is a certain logic to this.
+I mean, just consider the company’s energy reserves for a moment.
+Shell reported total proved reserves of 13.25b barrels of oil equivalent at the end of 2016.
+Average production at the time was around 3.66m barrels per day.
 Plugging the latter figure into the former gives us around a decade of production life.

 As a final brief thought it is worth remembering how good a performer Shell stock was in the past.
 The recipe for that was a simple one: high earnings yield, large shareholder returns, and modest growth.
-If Shell can execute its strategy then the next few years appear to offer more of the same.
+If Shell can execute its strategy, then the next few years appear to offer more of the same.